n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 These characteristics determine how the shaping engine must reorder certain glyphs, how base consonants are determined, and how "Reph" should be encoded within a run of text.

+> Note: Unlike most other Indic scripts, Bengali does not use
+> above-base matras.
+Therefore

 ### 1: Identifying syllables and other sequences ###